theplant/containers/README.md

 	}
 ```

+### Reloading certain containers of a page partially

 If you wrap your container inside your page with `reloading.WithReloadEvents`, then those containers are reloadable.
 means you can use ajax to only load those containers without rendering other containers by: